 Use these tips to market yourself as a real estate resource to millennial homebuyers.

 Be Comfortable Texting During Off-Hours

 Millennial house hunters are going to expect you to use text as a means of communication.
 That doesn’t mean that calling is out the window, but millennials prefer texting to get quick information at their convenience.
 Not every question requires a long conversation — millennials may see phone calls in response to quick questions as timewasters.

 Be Active on Social Media

-Millennials are like no other generation in that they get the bulk of their news online — even through social media.
+Millennials, like no other generation before them, are getting the bulk of their news online — even through social media.
 These days, you can follow all kinds of news outlets to get quick updates about what’s going on in the world.
-Being active on social media is the perfect way to get in front of millennial homebuyers.
-Post about your listings, share what sold, feature open houses and give other real estate updates.
+Being active on social media is a great way to get in front of millennial homebuyers.
+Be sure to post about your listings, share what sold, feature open houses and give other real estate updates.
 Also keep your social media content varied by sharing interesting tid-bits related to homeownership.
-Millennials will follow you.
-They are used to following the businesses they frequent, such as hair salons, restaurants and local bands.
+Millennials will follow the businesses they frequent to stay connected with ongoing events.